rse/vmix-scripts/README.md

   reusable NDI input sources (for shared content, one moderator and two presenters).

+  Use Cases: Conference Guest Ingest

 - [event-title-control.vb](event-title-control.vb):<br/>
   [**Control Layer-Embedded Titles**](event-title-control.md)<br/>
   Control the in/out transitioning of lower-third titles which are embedded layers of scene inputs (where vMix only performs `TransitionIn` and never a `TransitionOut`).

+  Use Cases: Conference Guest Title Mangement

 - [clone-input.vb](clone-input.vb):<br/>
   [**Really Cloning an Arbitrary Input**](clone-input.md)<br/>
   Allow an arbitrary input (which has to be in the preview) to be really cloned/duplicated.

+  Use Cases: Event Configuration

 - [recording-log.vb](recording-log.vb):<br/>
   [**Logging Recording States**](recording-log.md)<br/>
   Logs the start and stop states of Recording and MultiCorder and can add a special marking log entry for bookkeeping special points of interest during a recording.

+  Use Cases: Point of Interest Tracking

 - [remoteshowcontrol-loop.vb](remoteshowcontrol-loop.vb):<br/>
   [**Continuously Control Irisdown RemoteShowControl**](remoteshowcontrol-loop.md)<br/>